-To help runners stay safe on the run we will be regulating the flow of runners onto the route.
+To help runners stay safe on the run we may need to regulate the flow of runners onto the route.
 Each start pen will be walked up to the start line ahead of their start time and runners will be slowly released onto the run route to give good spacing and improve safe running conditions on the route.
 Each start will take more time than usual but please be patient as this will improve the safe running conditions out on the route. #makespacetostaysafe

-On the route runners should manage their own social distancing however we will provide a set of guidelines to work to closer to race day.
+On the route runners may be encouraged to manage their own social distancing, however we will provide a set of guidelines to work to closer to race day.
 From overtaking to drinks station protocols to interacting with spectators, it is essential that all runners adhere to our guidelines when running the event.

 While on the run route please stay left, if you need to pass another participant please pass on the right and only when you can maintain a safe 1m distance.
 We ask that runners are respectful of their fellow participants and event staff and do not spit or blow their nose on the course.
-When you reach the finish please do not stop at the line, there will be signs and staff to help point you in the right direction.
+When you reach the finish, we may ask you to not stop at the line, there will be signs and staff to help point you in the right direction.

 We want to make the event environmentally sustainable, we also want to make sure it is safe.
-We will be asking you to plan your hydration strategy for the event and bring your own water however rest assured we will have a number of hydration points on the route which will be self-service and re-stocked by event staff in PPE.
+We may ask you to plan your hydration strategy for the event and bring your own water however rest assured we will have a number of hydration points on the route which will be self-service and re-stocked by event staff in PPE.
 There will also be water available at the finish.